top of page

 • Very low risk localized prostate cancer:

-• Active surveillance (in patients with >10 years anticipated survival)
+• Active surveillance (if >10 years anticipated survival)

 • Low risk localized prostate cancer: